 If we want to make the Internet truly viable as an open publishing medium, we need to increase the online supply of people who are skilled at matching content to tastes.

-Once there are enough gatekeepers to evaluate what’s being written, readers will be able to find a wealth of new material better suited to their own individual tastes.
+Once there are enough mavens to evaluate what’s being written, readers will be able to find a wealth of new material better suited to their own individual tastes.
 Many more writers, meanwhile, will finally be able to reach their natural audiences.

 Such an environment will not only enrich the supply of writing available to the public, it will also enable the written word to play new roles.